The Gnostic Gospels

 It's true that the Bible did not arrive as a "fax from heaven," as Brown writes.
 The New Testament canon in its current form was first formally attested in 367.
 Nevertheless, church leaders applied important standards when compiling the Bible.
 Authors of accepted writings needed to have walked and talked with Jesus, or at least with his leading disciples.
 Their teaching could not contradict what other apostles had written, and their documents must have been accepted by the entire church, from Jerusalem to Rome.
 Church leaders considered earlier letters and reports more credible than later documents.
 Finally, they prayed and trusted the Holy Spirit to guide their decisions.

+The so-called Gnostic gospels, many discovered just last century, did not meet these criteria.
 As far as the Gnostic Gospels go, one does not have to read them for long to discover that they are irreconcilable with the New Testament Gospels.
 This is an important point, because if the historical evidence supports the New Testament Gospels, the Gnostic Gospels are thereby proven to be false and doctrinally unreliable.

 Consider the following: